Ravjot03/Intro-to-Python-for-Finance/README.md

 -----------------------------------------------------------------------------------------------------------------

-In this jupyter notebook, I have built visualizations from stocks dataset.
+In this jupyter notebook, I have built visualizations from Stocks dataset.

 Stocks dataset is available in this repository.